-For more information on CSA's approach, please consult the document Civil Society Activity's Systemic Approach to Capacity Development, which is also included in CSA's Legacy Compendium.
+For more information on csa's approach, please consult the document Civil Society Activity's Systemic Approach to Capacity Development, which is also included in csa's Legacy Compendium.
+USAID.GOV BUILDING SUSTAINABLE LEARNING COMMUNITIES | 5

-- I. GRANTS: Administer USAID grants awarded to civil society organizations to help them develop their thematic projects and capacity development initiatives. - 2.
-LEGAL STRENGTHENING: Provide technical support to improve legal compliance in areas of corporate, fiscal, and labor law; money laundering; and data privacy, through a network of pro-bono law firms based in Mexico, coordinated by CSA. - 3.
-INSTITUTIONAL STRENGTHENING: Accompany CSOs in developing their capacities in three ways-by improving internal capacities, strengthening abilities to create and sustain strategic alliances, and solidifying their positions within their Local Systems-based on an integrated methodology that incorporates Human and Institutional Capacity Development (HICD),2 Local Systems3 and Capacity 2.04 approaches.
+- 1. GRANTS: Administer usaid grants awarded to civil society organizations to help them develop their thematic projects and capacity development initiatives. - 2.
+LEGAL STRENGTHENING: Provide technical support to improve legal compliance in areas of corporate, fiscal, and labor law; money laundering; and data privacy, through a network of pro-bono law firms based in Mexico, coordinated by csa. - 3.
+INSTITUTIONAL STRENGTHENING: Accompany CSOs in developing their capacities in three ways-by improving internal capacities, strengthening abilities to create and sustain strategic alliances, and solidifying their positions within their Local Systems-based on an integrated methodology that incorporates Human and Institutional Capacity Development (HICD), Local Systems and Capacity 2.0 approaches.

-CSA implemented capacity development interventions across three groups of civil society organizations (CSOs), categorized in Tiers:
+csa implemented capacity development interventions across three groups of civil society organizations (CSOs), categorized in Tiers:

-- TIER I was comprised of 28 CSOs that were awarded a USAID grant during the first year of CSA implementation.
-Three of these CSOs are Intermediate Support Organizations (ISOs) iv that replicated grants administration and capacity development with fourteen CSOs who are their subgrantees.
-Organizations within this Tier received CSA's full range of technical assistance to contribute to USAID's Development Objectives. - TIER 2 was comprised of twelve CSOs that were introduced to CSA by USAID/Mexico and its implementing partners.
-Tier 2 organizations took part in a modular assessment of organizational performance based in USAID's Organizational Capacity Assessment (OCA), the Organizational Performance Index (OPI), Social Network Analysis (SNA), and Stakeholder Mapping.
-Tier 2 organizations then received technical assistance to improve their legal status, as well as performance solutions to address performance gaps identified during the assessment process. - TIER 3 was comprised of seven CSOs and key actors who served as influencers in the civil society sector who will sustain CSA's legacy in system strengthening by leveraging their own areas of expertise to benefit civil society actors and their ability to collaborate within the system.
+- TIER 1 was comprised of 28 CSOs that were awarded a usaid grant during the first year of csa implementation.
+Three of these CSOs are Intermediate Support Organizations (ISOs)iv that replicated grants administration and capacity development with fourteen CSOs who are their subgrantees.
+Organizations within this Tier received csa's full range of technical assistance to contribute to usaid's Development Objectives. - TIER 2 was comprised of twelve CSOs that were introduced to csa by usaid/Mexico and its implementing partners.
+Tier 2 organizations took part in a modular assessment of organizational performance based in usaid's Organizational Capacity Assessment (OCA), the Organizational Performance Index (OPI), Social Network Analysis (SNA), and Stakeholder Mapping Tier 2 organizations then received technical assistance to and Stakeholder Mapping.
+Tier 2 organizations then received technical assistance to improve their legal status, as well as performance solutions to address performance gaps identified during the assessment process.

+• TIER 3 was comprised of seven CSOs and key actors who served as influencers in the civil society sector who will sustain csa's legacy in system strengthening by leveraging their own areas of expertise to benefit civil society actors and their ability to collaborate within the system.
 These key influencers include actors that are innovators, whether they be leaders of change, intermediaries across sectors, and/or key sources of information for the civil society sector.